-If you’re interested in a laptop that won’t break the bank for you and can handle complex multi-core loads like very few other notebooks available as of August 2017, the Asus ROG Strix GL702ZC should be of interest.
+If you’re interested in a laptop that won’t break the bank for you and can handle complex multi-core loads like very few other notebooks available as of August 2017 can, the Asus ROG Strix GL702ZC should be of interest.

-It looks like a standard 17-inch laptop, perhaps a little thicker and heavier than the norm these days, but on a first look little else suggests what this can do.
+It looks like a standard 17-inch laptop, perhaps a little thicker and heavier than the norm these days, but on a first look little else suggests what this one can actually do.

-Underneath the shell though this is the first notebook built on an AMD Ryzen processor and AMD Polaris graphics chip.
-Both are desktop-grade components, so it should come to no surprise this computer gets rather loud and offers abysmal battery life.
-But it performs flawlessly, especially with demanding chores that actually put the multi-core CPU to work.
+Underneath the shell the GL702ZC is the first notebook built on an AMD Ryzen processor and AMD Polaris graphics chip.
+Both are desktop-grade components, so it should come to no surprise this computer gets rather loud and offers abysmal battery life, but at the same time performs flawlessly, especially with demanding chores that actually put the multi-core CPU to work.

 Our configuration comes with an eight-core sixteen-thread Ryzen 7 CPU and a Radeon RX 580 graphics chip, and as a result it’s not necessarily a gaming laptop, but a computer engineers, programmers, architects, video editors, graphics artists and everyone else who’d actually need solid multi-core performance should find interesting enough to at least give a look.
 There’s more than meets the eye about it though, as you’ll find in the article below.